 Explore Bodiam Castle

 One of the many reasons to visit Sussex is its incredible history.
 We’re blessed with a number of Medieval castles that tell the story of Sussex, and Bodiam Castle near Robertsbridge in East Sussex is a great one to explore.
 Bodiam Castle was built in about 1385, so it’s by no means our oldest Sussex castle.
-However, it is a Grade I listed building and Scheduled Monument, and it’s now owned by The National Trust.
+However, it is a Grade I listed building and Scheduled Monument, and has a fabulous history.
+It’s now owned by The National Trust.

 Bodiam Castle